erheltemes/us_representative_lunchables/README.md

 ## Description
 An interactive experience, with cultural relevance.
 Goal: To illustrate the wealth disparity between congress representatives and their constituents.
 This web application will display a humorous comparison between common items a representative can afford vs what their constituents can afford.

-Select your state, choose a representative and then select and item to compare what the selected representative can afford vs their constituants.
+Select your state, choose a representative and then select an item to compare what the selected representative can afford vs. their constituants.

 ## Technologies Used
 ```